yi/node-redis-tag/README.md

     var taggable = require("taggable-via-redis")
     taggable.init()

-Now we have 4 methods on the `bookTagger` object that give us tagging abilities.
+Now we have 4 methods on the `taggable` object that give us tagging abilities.

 ### init options